BRIDGES LINZ 2019 - Mathematics, Art, Music,

 same way as the holes on the perforated paper roll for a mechanical

 player piano (Phonola / Pianola) correspond to piano notes.
-The notes
+The

-of the foreground patterns are assigned to one piano and those of the
+of the foreground patterns are assigned to one piano and those of

 background patterns to a parallel, second piano.
-Being played with the
+Being played with

 pedal depressed closes the circle to its sound.